EzeKoren/EasyAT/README.md

 Forks are also welcome, as long as said fork remains free and open source.
 Failure to do so is a direct infringement of the GPLv3 licence

+## Contact me

+If you have any questions, project inquiries, or want to contact me directly, feel free to do so at [ezequiel@losko.com.ar](mailto:ezequiel@losko.com.ar).

 ## License

 This program is licensed under the GNU General Public License v3.0